1. Make Your Website a Selling Machine

 The days of static websites are over.
-Today’s website visitors surf the internet to decide if they think a business is worth visiting, make a purchase decision, and to stay in touch with businesses they are interested in working with in the future.
+Today’s website visitors surf the internet to decide if they think a business is worth visiting, make a purchase decision, and stay in touch with businesses they are interested in working with in the future.

 So what can you do to ensure your website is doing enough for you?

 - Decide what exactly you need your visitors to do, a.k.a. your “Call to Action.”
 You need a clear visual, like a red button, that asks your visitors to do something, such as “Get Quote Now.”
-Make sure your call to action is clearly visible on every single page of your website.
+Make sure your call to action is visible on every single page of your website.

 2. Make Google Work Hard for You

 Once you’ve got a great website, you need to start getting people there.
 Google is far more than just a search engine; it’s a secret weapon for business owners like you.

 The top search results from Google get the action.
 How do you ensure your business is netting top status?
 Through the use of keywords.
 Hundreds of thousands of people are searching Google right now for keywords such as “machine shop” and “manufacturing shop.”